Yea

 AreaSearch assessment of residential approval activity sees Yea among the top 30% of areas assessed nationwide

 Yea has recorded approximately 34 residential properties granted approval annually.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, with 171 homes approved over the past five financial years from FY2021 to FY2025.
-As of FY2026, there have been 2 approvals so far.
-On average, 2.6 people per year have moved to the area per new home constructed over these five financial years, indicating solid demand that supports property values.
+Over the past five financial years, from FY21 to FY25, around 171 homes were approved, with an additional 10 approved so far in FY26.
+On average, 2.6 people moved to the area per new home constructed during these five years, indicating solid demand for properties.

 Frequently Asked Questions - Development